MDurandV/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo to be used in the data science course @ coursera
+Repo to be used in the data science course @ coursera.

+editing readmen and commiting.